 AB Exchange (UK) Limited (ABEL) is a company incorporated and domiciled in United Kingdom (UK) and has its registered office 69 Whitechapel High Street, London, E1 7PL.
 Its registered number is 07272766 (England & Wales).
-ABEL is fully owned (100%) Subsidiary of AB Bank Limited.
+ABEL was fully owned (100%) Subsidiary of AB Bank Limited.
+The Board of Directors of AB Bank Limited has decided to close-down the AB Exchange (UK) Limited, UK in its 607th Board Meeting held on July 12, 2016.
+Accordingly, after completing all the formalities, Management of AB Exchange (UK) applied to Companies House (UK) on July 25, 2016 for striking off the company and on November 15, 2016 the Company was dissolved through official gazette.